CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 In this exercise, you will create and start a custom data collector set in Performance Monitor to establish a baseline for the server’s performance.
 You will select relevant performance counters, simulate typical server workloads, and collect data.
 After data collection, you will analyze the performance metrics to establish baseline values that can be used for future comparisons when troubleshooting performance issues.

-> **Note**: After starting the Data Collector Set, there might be a delay of 10 minutes for the results to appear.
+> **Note:** After starting the Data Collector Set, there might be a delay of 10 minutes for the results to appear.

 ### Task 1: Create and start a data collector set